There are no cures for COVID-19. So far, only a few evidence-based treatments are available.

 One is the antiviral drug remdesivir, which received approval from the Food and Drug Administration in October for COVID-19 patients requiring hospitalization.
 The FDA based its approval on randomized, controlled clinical trials that found faster recovery times and statistically significant odds of improving conditions among patients with mild to severe COVID-19 who received the drug, compared with those who got a placebo plus standard care.

-Also, a randomized controlled trial in the U.K. found that the steroid dexamethasone provided a mortality benefit in hospitalized COVID-19 patients who were ventilated or receiving supplemental oxygen.
+Another key drug in the limited arsenal is the steroid dexamethasone, which was found in a large randomized controlled trial in the U.K. to provide a mortality benefit in hospitalized COVID-19 patients who were ventilated or receiving supplemental oxygen.
 The finding was announced in June 2020.
-The drug did not help patients who weren’t receiving respiratory support, and may have harmed them.
+Dexamethasone, however, did not help patients who weren’t receiving respiratory support, and may have harmed them.